-SUPPLIES: a calculator, the football field in Aggie Memorial Stadium, and a collection of different sized spherical-shaped objects
+SUPPLIES: a calculator, Appendix E in your textbook, the football field in Aggie Memorial Stadium, and a collection of different sized spherical-shaped objects

 2.2 The Distances of the Planets From the Sun

 Fill in the first and second columns of Table 6.1.
 In other words, list, in order of increasing distance from the Sun, the planets in our solar system and their average distances from the Sun in Astronomical Units (usually referred to as the "semi-major axis" of the planet's orbit).
 You can find these numbers in back of your textbook.
 (21 points)